-Wildlife Refuge Fund.
+Wildlife Refuge Fund

 The National Wildlife Refuge Fund (also called the Refuge Revenue Sharing Fund) compensates counties for the presence of the non-taxable federal lands of the National Wildlife Refuge System (NWRS).
 A portion of the fund is supported by the permanent appropriation of receipts from various activities carried out on the NWRS.
-However, these receipts are not sufficient for full funding of amounts authorized in the formula, and county governments have long urged additional appropriations.
-For FY2009, the President requested \$10.8 million, down 23% from the FY2008 level of \$14.0 million.
+However, these receipts are not sufficient for full funding of amounts authorized in the formula, and county governments have long urged additional appropriations to make up the difference.
+Congress generally has provided additional appropriations.
+For FY2009, President Bush requested \$10.8 million, down 23% from the FY2008 level of \$14.0 million.
 With refuge receipts, the FY2009 level would fund about 40% of the authorized payment level, down from 51% in FY2008.